Howard L. Fogg

 Denver and Rio Grande Western No. 3707 along the Colorado River in Glenwood Canyon, Colorado.
 Oil painting by Howard Fogg courtesy of Richard Fogg.

 Denver & Salt Lake Railroad passenger train exiting a snow shed at the top of Rollins Pass, Colorado.
 Watercolor painting by Howard Fogg courtesy of Richard Fogg.

 Howard Lockhart Fogg (April 7, 1917 - October 1, 1996) was an American artist specializing in railroad art.

 Early life

 Howard Fogg was born in Brooklyn, New York, on April 7, 1917.
-Raised in Wilmette, Illinois, his love of railroading came from his father, a VP of the Litchfield & Madison Railroad.
+Raised in Wilmette, Illinois, his love of railroading came from his father, a VP of the Litchfield & Madison Railway.
 After graduating from New Trier High School in 1934, and with honors from Dartmouth College in 1938 with a B.A. in English Literature, he enrolled in the Chicago Academy of Fine Arts, intending to pursue a career in political cartooning.

 Fighter Pilot

 Drafted into the Army in 1941, Howard transferred to the Army Air Corps and received his commission as a 2nd Lieutenant with pilot's wings in November, 1942.
 On April 10, 1943, he married Margot Dethier, daughter of the Belgian classical violinist Edouard Dethier, and that October Howard sailed for England, assigned to the 359th Fighter Group, USAAF Station 133 in East Wretham.
 As chronicled in the book Fogg in the Cockpit, he flew 76 combat missions in P-47 Thunderbolts and P-51 Mustangs and was awarded the Air Medal with three clusters and the Distinguished Flying Cross with one cluster.